Which tenancy agreement should I use for a normal England let?

 |---|---|---|

-| Ordinary whole-property residential lets in England. | Standard | View Standard |
+| Ordinary whole-property residential lets in England where you need the usual agreement and setup documents. | Standard | Build Standard |

-| Landlords who want fuller wording on access, reporting, repairs, and hand-back. | Premium | View Premium |
+| Landlords who want fuller wording on access, reporting, repairs, and hand-back built from their management facts. | Premium | Build Premium |

-| Student sharers, guarantors, replacements, and end-of-term move-out handling. | Student | View Student |
+| Student sharers, guarantors, replacements, and end-of-term move-out handling with the supporting records kept together. | Student | Build Student |

-| HMO or shared-house occupation with house rules and communal area wording. | HMO / Shared House | View HMO / Shared House |
+| HMO or shared-house occupation with house rules, communal area wording, and shared-house management records. | HMO / Shared House | Build HMO / Shared House |

-| Resident-landlord room lets where the occupier shares the landlord home. | Lodger | View Lodger |
+| Resident-landlord room lets where the occupier shares the landlord home and the house rules need to be clear. | Lodger | Build Lodger |

 Use the Standard agreement for an ordinary whole-property residential tenancy.
 Choose Premium if you want fuller management wording.